gregrahn/tpcds-kit/README.md

 ### Data generation

 Data generation is done via `dsdgen`.
 See `dsdgen -help` for all options.
 If you do not run `dsdgen` from the `tools/` directory then you will need to use the option `-DISTRIBUTIONS /.../tpcds-kit/tools/tpcds.idx`.
+The output directory (specified via the `-DIR` option) must exist prior to running `dsdgen`.

 ### Query generation